-The concept of vision training to improve the athlete's on field performance has evolved into a common practice for the University of Cincinnati sports teams.
+The concept of vision training to improve the athlete's on-field performance has evolved into a common practice for the University of Cincinnati sports teams.
 Multiple authors have suggested that training the visual field may improve several elements of competition.
-13-14, 17 There is a growing body of evidence that vision training may have an added benefit of injury prevention 18-19.
-The objective of training would be to improve specific visual parameters allowing athletes in sports such as football and baseball may impart an improved ability to focus on the field of play and prepare for or avoid injuries, including mild traumatic brain injury.
+There is a growing body of evidence that vision training may have an added benefit of injury prevention.
+The objective of training would be to improve specific visual parameters, giving athletes in sports such as football and baseball an improved ability to focus on the field of play and to prepare for or to avoid injuries, including mild traumatic brain injury.

-In this paper we report that a comprehensive pre-season vision training program is associated with a reduction in concussion incidence in elite football players.
+In this paper, we report that a comprehensive preseason vision training program is associated with a reduction in concussion incidence in elite football players.
 It would be easy to criticize the association of vision training to a decrease in injury rate if this were a one-year study.
-But, this trend was seen over multiple years and coaching regimes (four different coaches).
-Further, it might be suggested that the decrease in reported injuries was not a causal relationship to vision training as vision training might have had no other demonstrable effects.
+However, this trend was seen over multiple years and coaching regimes (four different coaches).
+Further, it might be suggested that the decrease in reported injuries was not a causal relationship to vision training, as vision training might have had no other demonstrable effects.
 However, we found that functional peripheral vision (defined by the peripheral vision reaction time ratio) was improved in the team following vision training (Table 2).
-The research team had previously used vision training methods to improve batting performance in baseball players, so there is familiarity with the initiation and implementation of vision training.
-A main difference between the training regimen performed for baseball and football is that football was limited to the summer camp about 2.5 weeks whereas baseball was 6 weeks.
-Finally, the decrease in concussions was seen at a time when most other universities were reporting a rise in concussions.
-Thus, we believe that there is a strong association between vision training and injury prevention.
+The research team had previously used vision training methods to improve batting performance in baseball players, so there is familiarity with the initiation and implementation of vision training.14 A main difference between the training regimen performed for baseball and football is that football was limited to the summer camp of about two and a half weeks, whereas baseball was six weeks.
+Finally, the decrease in concussions was seen at a time when most other universities were reporting a rise in concussions.7 Thus, we believe that there is a strong association between vision training and injury prevention.

 The question remains as to how might vision training prevent injuries.
 We believe that the vision training we performed is broadening the athlete's field of awareness or functional peripheral vision.
-It may be that with training, the eyes and brain are able to use information obtained within the field of functional peripheral vision to react faster to their changing environment and avoid injury causing collisions.
-In a post hoc analysis we attempted to assess if the peripheral vision might have improved.
-To do this we analyzed the Dynavision TM data from the University of Cincinnati Football team at the beginning and end of the 2013 camp.
-The improvement from $1.50 \pm 0.23$ before training to $1.42 \pm 0.15$ (P $\leq 0.01$ ) after vision training suggests that the ability of the athletes to see and respond to the lights in their peripheral vision improves with training, and by extension we posit that they may become better able to respond to situations and avoid injuries.
-It should be recalled that the higher ratio means it takes longer to see and hit the buttons in the periphery compared to the center of the visual field.
+It may be that with training, the eyes and brain are able to use information obtained within the field of functional peripheral vision to react faster to their changing environment and to avoid injury-causing collisions.
+In a post hoc analysis, we attempted to assess whether the peripheral vision might have improved.
+To do this, we analyzed the Dynavision data from the University of Cincinnati football team at the beginning and end of the 2013 camp.
+The improvement from 1.50 ± 0.23 before training to 1.42 \pm 0.15 (p \leq 0.01) after vision training suggests that the ability of the athletes to see and to respond to the lights in their peripheral vision improves with training, and by extension we posit that they may become better able to respond to situations and to avoid injuries.
+It should be recalled that the higher ratio means it takes longer to see and to hit the buttons in the periphery compared to the center of the visual field.